rluders/rts-framework/README.md

 # RTS Game Framework

+> [!CAUTION]
+> This project is a **Work in Progress (WIP)** and is not intended for production use.
+> Features may be incomplete, and unexpected bugs or performance issues are likely to occur.
+> Before diving in, we strongly recommend checking the **Issues** tab to understand the current state of development and known limitations.
+> Use this framework for experimentation, learning, and fun, but please don’t expect a fully polished or optimized experience.

 ## Introduction

 **RTS Game Framework** is a modular and extensible architecture designed for creating Real-Time Strategy (RTS) games in Godot 4.
 This framework is built with flexibility in mind, leveraging reusable components, a robust state system, and clean separation of responsibilities to facilitate efficient game development.